 The Generation Gap: Slogging vs. Strategising

 Why the difference?
 Financial conditions and limited opportunities shaped the previous generation.
 Back then, missing a day or coming late could mean risking a job—a luxury they simply couldn’t afford.
 Fast forward to today, where opportunities are abundant, and the workforce has learned the art of saying, “I’ve done enough for now.”
+This generational contrast goes beyond the urban workspace—it’s a fundamental shift in how value is placed on time, productivity, and personal life.

-Work-Life Balance: Bengaluru vs. Mumbai
+Work-Life Balance in Indian Cities: Bengaluru vs. Mumbai

 The culture of adjust karna (adjustment) is still deeply ingrained in cities like Mumbai, where the grind is legendary.
 Imagine telling your Mumbai boss that you’ll stroll into work late because you had a late client call.
 In the city that never sleeps, neither does its workforce.
 Here, hustling is practically a personality trait, and a “late start” is a foreign concept.

-The Tale of Two Generations:
+The Tale of Two Generations: Balancing Family, Tradition, and Career

 An uncle from Delhi, who spent 30 years in government service, told me: